-In accordance with 36 CFR 800 and our Programmatic Agreement, I hereby request your signed concurrence with TxDOT's findings of eligibility and of no adverse effect.
-We additionally notify you that SHPO is the designated official with jurisdiction over Section 4(f) resources protected under the provisions of 23 CFR 774 and that your comments on our Section 106 findings will be integrated into decision-making regarding prudent and feasible alternatives for purposes of Section 4(f) evaluations.
+We notify you that SHPO is the designated official with jurisdiction over Section 4(f) resources protected under the provisions of 23 CFR 774 and that your comments on our findings will be integrated into decision-making regarding prudent and feasible alternatives for the Section 4(f) evaluation.
 Final determinations for the Section 4(f) process will be rendered by TxDOT pursuant to 23 U.S.C.
 327 and the afore-mentioned MOU dated 12-9-19.

-We look forward to further consultation with your staff and hope to maintain a partnership that will foster effective and responsible solutions for improving transportation, safety and mobility in the state of Texas.
+We look forward to further consultation with your staff and hope to maintain a partnership that will foster effective and responsible solutions for improving transportation, safety, and mobility in the state of Texas.
 Thank you for your cooperation in this federal review process.
 If you have any questions or comments concerning these evaluations, please call me at (512) 431-3422 or rebekah.dobrasko@txdot.gov.